-While these are both great options, they do involve a little more work and a few more details than buying property under your own name, and there are some good reasons not to use them as well.
+While these are both good options, they do involve a little more work and a few more details than buying property under your own name, and there are some good reasons not to use them as well.

-BUYING A HOME AS AN LLC
+BUYING A HOME AS AN LLC IN SAN DIEGO

 Third, you can do it alone.
 You can form an LLC with a partner or partners, but you can also own one solely.
 You also don’t need to hire any employees or report to a board of directors.

 SO WHAT ARE THE DOWNSIDES?
 The biggest “con” to purchasing a property using an LLC is the ongoing cost.
 In addition to hiring an attorney to draft all of the necessary legal paperwork, you’ll also have to pay annual state fees to keep your LLC registered.
 In some states, these fees can easily reach $2,000 or more.
 Forming an LLC can also impact your property taxes and future capital gains taxes (especially if the home is your primary residence).
 Paperwork is also a little more onerous with an LLC, as you’ll need to file additional tax returns every year.
 And if you're looking for a level of privacy, you'll be paying someone to act as the manager for your LLC, so your name doesn't show up as much in public records.

 It can also be difficult to coordinate financing when purchasing a home as an LLC.
 Loan guidelines stipulate that one or more individuals needs to sign as guarantor(s) of the loan.
 It is not possible to to get financing directly as an LLC, mainly because it would be too difficult for the bank to pursue recourse with an LLC if the loan went into default.
 It is possible to transfer, or “quit claim”, the title into an LLC after you close on a property; however, this means more paperwork!

 Read Also: 14 Questions to Ask During the Loan Preapproval Process